 If you don’t want to wrap your artwork with bubble wrap, consider the method used by professional fine art movers.
 A framed piece can also be sealed in clear plastic.
 In such a case, you will additionally need special corner protectors required for the frame protection.
 Please note that such a method can be applied only if you have a custom crate with reinforced backings and foam inserts that perfectly fit your artwork.

 3. Choose the box.

-If you are shipping small artwork, you can use a durable cardboard box.
+If you are shipping a small artwork, you can use a durable cardboard box.
 However, before putting your packaging into the box, it is recommended to insert a piece of thin wood on its either side.
-Moreover, you should also fill the space around the artwork with packaging chips, foam peanuts, or other packing material.
+Moreover, you should also fill the space around the artwork with packaging chips, foam peanuts, or another packing material.
 Once everything is done, put this box into a larger one and also fill it with more packing material for the better protection.

 4. Label the box.

 Do not forget to label the box with all the necessary shipping information.
 It should include:

 - your name, home or business address, and contact number;

 - the recipient’s name, home or business address, and contact number;

 - operation hours if necessary;